Nikon Z50 II vs Canon R7 mirrorless camera side by side comparison

 In short:

-• Z50 II = Compact, creator-friendly hybrid camera.
+• Z50 II = Balanced, compact, and creator-friendly

 📸 Specifications Comparison

-Autofocus System 273-point Hybrid AF with AI subject detection Dual Pixel CMOS AF II (651 zones, Eye/Animal/Vehicle tracking)
+Autofocus system Hybrid AF with AI subject detection (209 points) Dual Pixel CMOS AF II (651 zones)

 🧱 Build and Handling